Animal Ambassadors

 Great Horned Owl

-Dakota was found as an owlet in 2000 and was kept illegally by people in northern Wisconsin.
+Dakota was found as a baby in 2000 and kept illegally by people in northern Wisconsin.
 When he became sick due to poor nutrition and care he was taken to a wildlife rehabilitator.
 They determined that he was imprinted on humans.
-Imprinting means a bird has formed an inaccurate self image — in Dakota’s case, a human self-image — and will fail to act in a species-appropriate way.
-Dakota, if released, would seek out humans for food and breeding purposes — so he is not releasable to the wild. -
+Imprinting means a bird has formed an inaccurate self image —in Dakota’s case, a human self-image —and will fail to act in a species-appropriate way.
+Dakota, if released, would seek out humans for food and breeding purposes —so he is not releasable to the wild.

 Raenah